abtin/notes/2021/Nov.md

 - What is the reason for which you wake up in the morning?

 ### Nov 11, 2021

 #### Thoughts

 - What is a minimum yet meaningful project to use graphql in?

+### Nov 12, 2021

+#### Thoughts

+- I had one quick pass on graphql, it's an interesting technology.
+Perhaps a bit simpler than protobuf or similar techs.
+- I also learned about the life of K.H. and how his humble start and his thirst for progress combined with working hard made him so much successful.
+That was really educational.